Mon – Sun: 24/7 Plumbing

 As said before, look for models equipped with dual-flush technology.
 This innovative feature allows you to choose between a full flush for solid waste and a half flush for liquid waste, saving water with each use.

-Using only the necessary amount of water per flush can dramatically decrease your overall water consumption without compromising hygiene or performance.
+Using only the necessary water per flush can dramatically decrease your overall water consumption without compromising hygiene or performance.

 Many countries have implemented water efficiency regulations and labelling schemes to help consumers make informed choices.
 For example, in Australia, the Water Efficiency Labelling and Standards (WELS) scheme rates toilet cisterns based on their water efficiency in Australia.
 The WELS label displays a star rating, with more stars indicating higher water efficiency.